jLantxa/mapache/README.md

 If you run the executable, you will be greeted by something like this:

 ```
-mapache is a de-duplicating, incremental backup tool
+mapache backup tool

 Usage: mapache [OPTIONS] --repo <REPO> <COMMAND>

 Commands:
   init      Initialize a new repository
   snapshot  Create a new snapshot
-  restore   Restore a snapshot
+  restore   Restore a snapshot in a target path
   log       Show all snapshots present in the repository
+  forget    Remove snapshots from the repository
+  clean     Clean up the repository
   amend     Amend an existing snapshot
-  forget    Remove snapshots from the repository
-  gc        Remove obsolete objects from the repository
   ls        List nodes in the repository
   diff      Show differences between snapshots
   cat       Print repository objects
+  verify    Verify the integrity of the data stored in the repository
   help      Print this message or the help of the given subcommand(s)

 Options: